trebeljahr/trebeljahr.com/_pages/quotes.md

 > Great thinkers, icons, and innovators think forward and backwards.
 Occasionally, they drive their brain in reverse.
 — James Clear

-> If you are homo sapiens, you evolved for group combat and confirmation basis and motivated reasoning we are not really evolved to be academics or scientists searching for truth in an unbiased way we evolved to win in social competitions.
-But if you learn some skills you can actually be very effective as a teacher as someone who persuades as someone who changes people.
+> If you are homo sapiens, you evolved for group combat and confirmation basis and motivated reasoning we are not  evolved to be academics or scientists searching for truth in an unbiased way we evolved to win in social competitions.
+But if you learn some skills you can  be very effective as a teacher as someone who persuades as someone who changes people.
 — Jonathan Haidt

 > God is in the details.